 TABLES: The Initial Contract Year number one is based on 10 or more Opportunities to submit Proposals.
 All subsequent contract years, two through ten, are based on 30 or more Opportunities to submit Proposals in a single contract year.

-RATINGS: Ratings from these tables will be entered into CPARS annually in the "CONTRACTOR ENGAGEMENT" element for the respective year.
+RATINGS: Ratings from these tables will be entered into CPARS or another contract performance assessment report annually in the "CONTRACTOR ENGAGEMENT" element for the respective year.